elis/code-banner/README.md

   "debug": { ... }, // Configuration for the debug panel
   "explorer|scm": { ... }, // Share configuration for the explorer and source control panels
   "debug|scm|explorer": { ... }, // Share configuration for the debug, source control, and explorer panels
-  "statusbar": { ... } // Configuration for the statusbar
+  "statusbar": { ... }, // Configuration for the statusbar
+  "context": { ... }, // Configuration for the data context
+  "templates": { ... }, // Configuration for the templates
 }
 ```